-If you’re at this point, there’s no need for us to help you build a strategy.
-We can get started on your website right away!
+If you’re at this point, we can get started on your website right away!

-And, just to ensure full alignment, your coach will help make sure the new website fits seamlessly into your overall inbound strategy — and that your leadership is fully invested in website development and optimization.
+And if you have a coach, they will ensure the new website fits seamlessly into your overall inbound strategy — and that your leadership is fully invested in website development and optimization.

 Strategy first, website second